 Triple Bottom-Line Impact

-Project Sattva has already engaged 25 women directly and benefitted 920 people indirectly through improved quality of products.
-The use of innovative marketing strategies and capacity building has increased revenue of the processor groups by Rs.
-1,77,750 marking a 17% increase in the income per woman to Rs.
-9,639 in the three months of operation.
+Project Sattva has already engaged 11 women directly and benefitted 550 people indirectly through improved quality of products.
+The use of innovative marketing strategies and capacity building has increased revenue of the processor groups and marked a stark increase in the income per woman to Rs.
+15,000 per month.

 Empower the women to gain ownership of their business, increasing the female labour force participation rate and transforming their role from mere supporters of their husbands to rightful bread earners of their households.
 Moreover, the supply of fresh, unadulterated milk will improve nourishment in the region.